wkigenyi/quiz/README.md

 ## Take a quiz

 In the quizzes table, click on the green button corresponding to the quiz of interest.
 On the resulting page, click on the "Take the quiz" button on quiz detail card.
 The user will be redirected to a page and guided through questions of the quiz.
-The user clicks on the "Start Quiz" button and then timer starts.
+The user clicks on the "Start Quiz" button and the timer starts.
 On submission of an answer, the next question will be view and this will continue until the last question of the quiz is answered.
 Upon answering the last question, the quiz will end and the score will be displayed.
 The quiz can also prematurely end if the allocated time runs out.

+To answer a question the user simply clicks on one of answer options available on each question.
+The option clicked will be the user's selected choice.
+The user is free to change the selected answer before submitting by clicking on a different option.

 ## Notes